 This is teaching position in Thailand that involves teaching English in a real classroom in a real school.
 You will not earn a full time teaching salary because you’re coming to teach in the middle of Thailand’s school year and you will be leaving before the school year ends.
 Rather, you will earn a stipend that is designed to assist you in paying for your meals and accommodation.
-You will not receive National Health insurance, but you will have sickness and accident insurance from GeoVisions.
+The stipend is provided at the end of your program.
+You will not receive National Health insurance, but you will have sickness and accident insurance from GeoVisions (US citizens only).
 You will not open a banking account (as you would if you were teaching a full academic semester or year) but will be paid in cash.

-The stipend can run approximately USD $600 to $900 every four weeks, and you will receive this monthly.
+The stipend can run approximately USD $750 paid at the end of the program.
 So do come prepared to pay your rent and food in advance of your first stipend payment.
-Teachers with degrees in education or advanced degrees tend to earn towards the high end of that range.
-Although this might not sound like much for Westerners, this is more than a full time Thai teacher would make, and you can live well on this amount of money in Thailand even during two months in the summer.
+Although this might not sound like much for Westerners, this is more than a full time Thai teacher would make, and you can live well on this amount of money in Thailand even during your time there.

 What documents are required to apply?